braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/push_story.md

 - `NotificationViewController.swift`
 - `MainInterface.storyboard`

-## Step 3: Enable capabilities
+## Step 2: Enable capabilities {#enable-capabilities}

-The Push Story feature requires the background mode in the **Signing & Capabilities** section of the main app target.
-After turning on the background modes, select **Background fetch** and **Remote notifications**.
+In Xcode, add the Background Modes capability using the **Signing & Capabilities** pane to the main app target.
+Select both the **Background fetch** and **Remote notifications** checkboxes.

 ![][3]

-You also need to add `Capability App Groups`.
-If you haven't had any app group in your app, go to the **Capability** of the main app target, turn on the `App Groups`, and click the **+** button.
+Additionally, from the **Signing & Capabilities** pane in Xcode, add the App Groups capability to your main app target as well as the Notification Content Extension targets.
+Then, click the **+** button.
 Use your app's bundle ID to create the app group.
 For example, if your app's bundle ID is `com.company.appname`, you can name your app group `group.com.company.appname.xyz`.
-You need to turn on the `App Groups` for both the main app and content extension targets.

 {% alert important %}
-`App Groups` in this context refer to Apple's [App Groups Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_application-groups) and not your Braze app group ID.
+App Groups in this context refer to Apple's [App Groups Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_application-groups) and not your Braze app group ID.
 {% endalert %}

-## Step 4: Adding the Push Story framework to your app
+## Step 3: Adding the Push Story framework to your app {#enable-capabilities}

 {% tabs local %}
 {% tab Swift Package Manager %}